Skip to content

 The Gibson tuck is one of the most underrated wedding hairstyles because it looks vintage-elegant and holds all day without professional help.
 It takes under five minutes once you master the rolling technique.
 The tuck creates a soft, rounded shape at the nape that works with every face shape and looks beautiful from every angle, particularly the back.

-8. The Topknot
+8. The Tousled Topknot

 9. The Banana Bun